SergeantDlou/IAT-410-Personal-Blog/README.md

 A cooldown after wall-kicking to avoid spam clicks.
 Animations for wall kicking, enemy death, and collisions.
 Menu screen and menus in general.

+My main goal will be how to implement the animations into unity using code or other means.
+And the other is to do the same with audio, along with completing other visual cues.